-1.12.3 OMF Hints
+2.11.3 OMF Hints

 The OMF plugin also supports the concept of hints in the actual data that determine how the data should be treated by the plugin.
-Hints are encoded in a specially name data point within the asset, OMFHint.
+Hints are encoded in a specially name datapoint within the asset, OMFHint.
 The hints themselves are encoded as JSON within a string.

-1.13 Number Format Hints
+2.12 Number Format Hints

-A number format hint tells the plugin what number format to insert data into the PI Server as.
+A number format hint tells the plugin what number format to use when inserting data into the PI Server.
 The following will cause all numeric data within the asset to be written using the format float32.